 Therefore, good content review software needs to keep all communication and documentation in one place.
-Filestage is content review software that both provides one platform for the entire workflow and offers specialized solutions for different industries.
+As a dedicated content review software, Filestage provides both a platform for the entire workflow and offers specialized solutions for different industries.

 Examples of this software include the Medical Legal Review (MLR) for the pharma industry andr a solution for streamlining the creation of scientific articles for universities and research teams.